-Blessed2 Posted September 15 Share Posted September 15 I just read somewhere that some South Korean companies are paying pretty huge bonuses, like $75k, to women who's getting pregnant, cause the birth rate is so low in Korea.
+Blessed2 Posted September 15, 2024 Posted September 15, 2024 I just read somewhere that some South Korean companies are paying pretty huge bonuses, like $75k, to women who's getting pregnant, cause the birth rate is so low in Korea.
 There's even a movement happening there, apparently thousands of women going "fuck this, I won't be making new people" cause they're not happy with the state of life in their homeland.
 Got me thinking how much power there could be in "pregnancy strikes".
 How quickly we could make some changes happen that way.
 Imagine if enough women would go "we won't be making babies for the next 2 years if [x] doesn't change."
 Or "we won't be making babies until [x] happens."
 Any thoughts?
-Quote Mention I am the playful and ever-present Source, joyfully embracing every thought and emotion as part of my perfect, unfolding co-creative dream.
-Link to comment Share on other sites More sharing options...
+Quote Mention If you aren't outrageously happy, you're functioning at a fraction of your potential.

-Links Posted September 16 Share Posted September 16 (edited) Interesting that their companies are responding that way, to encourage more native fertility, rather than ask the government for more immigration, which is what happens in the West.
+Links Posted September 16, 2024 Posted September 16, 2024 (edited) Interesting that their companies are responding that way, to encourage more native fertility, rather than ask the government for more immigration, which is what happens in the West.
 What companies want, I would guess, is for more workers to keep up their productivity and profits.
 I wonder what the women aren't happy about in their country.
 A common reason in my country for couples delaying starting a family or having more children is financial, and the housing shortage.
 Yet when I look globally there's a definite correlation between poverty and high fertility, with a few outliers of highly religious countries that buck the trend.
 What changes do you want to deal with in this way?
-Edited September 16 by Links Quote Mention Link to comment Share on other sites More sharing options...
+Edited September 16, 2024 by Links Quote Mention

-Phil Posted September 16 Share Posted September 16 The theme seems to be the withholding of creation / creating until the appearance is aligned with the desire(s).
+Phil Posted September 16, 2024 Posted September 16, 2024 The theme seems to be the withholding of creation / creating until the appearance is aligned with the desire(s).
 The interest could be in an external validation that that is right, aligned, or ok to ‘do’ (given your experience is not that of being a female in Korea).
-Quote Mention YouTube Website Sessions Link to comment Share on other sites More sharing options...
+Quote Mention YouTube Website Sessions

 Recommended Posts